MynockSpit/no-boilerplate-redux/README.md

     )
     ```

+    For your `Function` components:
     ```jsx
-    // In your component, import the connect function from react-redux import { connect } from 'react-redux'
+    import { useSelector } from 'react-redux'

+    export const MyFunctionalComponent = () => {

+      // useSelector subscribes your component the a part of state you return from the interior function const count = useSelector(state => state.count)

       // ...

-    // connect parts of your state
+    }
+    ```

+    For your `Class` components:
+    ```jsx
+    import { connect } from 'react-redux'

+    // ...

     const mapStateToProps = ({ count }) => ({ count })

-    export default connect(mapStateToProps)(MyComponent)
+    // connect subscribes your component to the parts of state you return from mapStateToProps export default connect(mapStateToProps)(MyClassComponent)
     ```

 4. Import `store` and use update and get your store.